WalneyNF/Inventory_slot/README.md

 Restart the project:
 	It's normal for some errors to appear after importing.
 Restart the project to make sure everything is working correctly.

+NOTE: IMPORTANTLY, THE PLUGIN NEEDS THE ADDONS FOLDER.

 # How to use